 What's one of the easiest ways to feel like you have your life together?
 If you ask us, it's prepping lunch the night before.
 In the grand scheme of things it's a small accomplishment, but when all you want to do after dinner is settle in for a marathon TV session, taking the extra time to make lunch feels like a Herculean effort.

-To give you a bit of a boost, we have 30 make-ahead lunches that you can pack the night before and even make in a big batch so you'll have lunch for a few days, if not the full week.
+To give you a bit of a boost, we have over 30 make-ahead lunches that you can pack the night before and even make in a big batch so you'll have lunch for a few days, if not the full week.

 This take on pesto chicken salad is light and creamy, thanks to a quick homemade pesto that's brightened with lemon juice and just enough mayo to hold things together.
 Pack up the salad as is, pile it over greens, or tuck it into a sandwich.